Bio & Others

 In his first approach to the cinema industry he worked as a 2nd assistant and focus puller in motion pictures and commercials (1986-1990).

-Right afterwards he joined the American Film institute in Los Angeles (1990-1992), where he graduated with a master in cinematography.
+Right afterwards he joined the American Film institute in Los Angeles (1990-1992), where he graduated with a master in cinematography, with a Fulbright scholarship.

-In Europe and the U.S. he has worked as cinematographer of twenty five shorts and two featurettes, most of them awarded in different International Festivals, including some best photography mentions.
-Some of them have also got nominations and awards from the Spanish Film Academy.
+In Europe and the U.S. he has worked as cinematographer of five feature films, twenty five shorts and two featurettes, most of them awarded in different International Festivals, including some best photography mentions and also nominations and awards from the Spanish Film Academy.